Linguistics 001 Fall 2020 Final Project Due Th 12/22

 "(Some aspects of) one or more linguistic performances" means (in the simplest case) a recording of a conversation, speech, reading or monologue.
 You can also compare two such recordings, or look at properties of a large set of such recordings (though this last may be too ambitious for a project of this size, unless you have some programming skills and knowledge of how to apply them to linguistic datasets).
 Songs are permitted -- but your analysis should be primarily linguistic, not musical.
 In principle, you can start with a written text (such as a transcript) rather than a recording, but a recording is better.
 You might also use a set of written texts for background analysis, with a more detailed analysis of a specific passage you look at in spoken form.
 (Note that "performance" doesn't mean "acting", it is just being used as a term to cover everything from ordinary conversation to a formal political speech.)

 "Attending to at last two different levels of linguistic analysis" means that you should discuss two or more of the standard levels of linguistic analysis: phonetics, phonology, morphology, syntax, semantics, pragmatics.
+The goal is to keep the analysis from being too narrow.
 The two levels might be connected to a single communicative effect, for example if you looked at the use of pitch range and sentence structure in quoted dialogue; or the relationship of pronunciation and lexical choice to dialect perception; or the rhetorical use of timing and parallelism.
 However, you can also consider several linguistic aspects of a passage with respect to several different kinds of effect.

 Homework assignments throughout the semester will be designed to lead you through some of the first stages of your project, as well as giving you skills that you will need to do the analyses.
 In particular, we will make many suitable audio passages available, as well as giving you some practice in creating and analyzing your own.